alexjoyner/graveyard/README.md

 The EES datalogger uses the microservices architecture along with Docker to build projects.
 The repositories used in this project are outlined in the setup script located at ./scripts/1_setup.sh

 #### Installing
-**Before outlining the install/setup process, it should be noted that this project was built around using vscode as the text editor of choice**
+**Before outlining the install/setup process, it should be noted that this project was built around using vscode as the text editor of choice.**

 Our setup process for this project is the following:
 1) Using a portable drive, put this repo in the drive at /ees-datalogger/@main
    - For the workspaces in this project to work properly, the drive needs to be in the D:/ drive slot on windows.